yerytech/yerytech/Readme.md

 ## Featured Project

-### NoteDom
+### Apuntes Domino

-[NoteDom](https://play.google.com/store/apps/details?id=com.yerytech.notedom&hl=en&gl=US) is a mobile app that allows you to take notes of your domino games in a unique and peculiar way.
-With special features designed specifically for domino lovers, NoteDom is an indispensable tool for keeping track of your games and improving your strategy.
+[Apuntes Domino](https://play.google.com/store/apps/details?id=com.yerytech.notedom&hl=en&gl=US) is a mobile app that allows you to take notes of your domino games in a unique and peculiar way.
+With special features designed specifically for domino lovers, Apuntes Domino is an indispensable tool for keeping track of your games and improving your strategy.

 ## Contact